transreductionist/proper_nouns/README.md

 - `pip install nltk`
 - `pip install wordnet`

+## General Comments on Code

+- Document strings were included, however they need to be expanded.
+- The organization of the helper functions can be improved.
+- Some of the functions need to be more narrowly crafted.
+- The use of generators should be employed where possible.
+Perhaps using classes for the Gronigen Meaning Bank (GMB) would create a more readable and functional structure.

 ## Comment on Data Sets

 The project used several data sets that are listed in Appendix A & B. These sets were large and so have